alexch/codelikethis/public/lessons/db/mongodb.md

 for example

 ```
-mongodb://mydatabasehost.com:27017/til
+mongodb://mydatabasehost.com:27017/example_db
 ```

 or (locally)

 ```
-mongodb://localhost:27017
+mongodb://localhost:27017/example_db
 ```
-If no database with the provided name is
+If no database with the provided name is given, it will default to `test`.
 Note that the term "database" is overloaded: it refers to either:

 1. a single MongoDB *process* hosting many data sets